-Franchise taxes are generally a fixed fee or an amount based on a company's net worth.
-New Jersey taxes corporate income through its corporate business tax (CBT), but the state has no franchise or privilege tax generally applicable to businesses.
-Some states charge a tax on certain companies for the right to exist as a legal entity and do business in the state.
-Usually referred to as a privilege tax, transaction privilege tax, or franchise tax.
+New Jerseytaxes corporate income through its corporate business tax (CBT), but the state has no franchise or privilege tax generally applicable to businesses.
+Some states charge a tax on certain companies for the right to exist as a legal entity and do business in the state, usually referred to as a privilege tax, transaction privilege tax, or franchise tax.
 However, New Jersey does not impose a franchise tax.

-Instead, it has something similar to the Corporate Business Tax (NJ CBT) serves approximately the same purpose.
-New Jersey CBT only applies to C and S corporations; LLCs are exempt from paying this tax.
-However, if your LLC is classified for tax purposes like any of those other entities, you will have to pay the New Jersey CBT, New Jersey Corporate Tax rates vary depending on the type of corporation, net income, and the length of the tax period, among other factors.
+Instead, it has something similar to the Corporate Business Tax (NJ CBT) which applies to C and S corporations; LLCs are exempt from paying this tax.
+If your LLC is classified for tax purposes like any of those other entities, you will have to pay the New Jersey CBT.
+The rates vary depending on the type of corporation, net income, and the length of the tax period, among other factors.
 The New Jersey State Tax Division provides us with franchise tax data.

 Talk to your accountant or tax advisor to determine if you are required to pay NJ CBT and, if so, how much you should pay.
 Federal taxes can be complicated, so talk to your professional accountant or tax preparer to make sure your New Jersey LLC pays the right amount.
 Also check with the New Jersey Tax Division to confirm if your business is required to collect sales tax and to make sure you pay the correct amount.
 The corporate corporate tax rate is 9% on the adjusted total net income or on the portion assignable to New Jersey.
 For example, if you buy furniture for your New Jersey business from a company in a state that does not have a sales tax or has a lower sales tax than New Jersey, you will be responsible for paying New Jersey use tax.